-A new ultra-modern Simon Community hostel in Ballymena will house up to twenty residents at a time, it can be revealed.
+A new ultra-modern Simon Community hostel in Ballymena will be home to up to twenty residents at a time, it can be revealed.

 The homeless charity confirmed their new facility in the town will be at the corner of Demesne Avenue and Trostan Avenue.

 They said they do not own the building and therefore were unable to say how much the building cost to build.

 A Simon Community spokesman told ‘Ballymena Daily’ today: “The charity is currently in the process of finalising the building transition and will announce opening dates once confirmed.”